Skip to main content

 When to use hosted MCP

-Use hosted MCP when you want a remote client such as Cursor or Claude Code to:
+Use hosted MCP when you want a remote client such as Cursor, Claude Code, or Codex to:

 • inspect the latest hosted audit